 Bath can be very busy at weekends, so if you're more likely to find some good room rates if you’re able to plan a mid-week break.
 Youth hostels and the university campus offer a great budget option for staying in the city with rooms starting from as little as £20 per night.
 If you need assistance finding accommodation to suit your budget, speak to the staff at our Visitor Information Centre on 0844 847 5256, who can help to find you some last minute hotel deals too.

 As well as the regular special offers on our site, there are some great money saving vouchers to be found in the Official Bath App, which is free to download for iPhone, Android and tablets.
-You can also purchase a Bath Visitor Card for £3 and gain exclusive access to a range of deals and discounts across the city.
 If you’re travelling to Bath on a First Great Western train service, keep hold of your ticket and download one the many 2 for 1 offers available at Bath attractions and restaurants.

 Walking tours with the Mayor of Bath Honorary Guides are a wonderful way to get to know the city.
 The tours are free, last around 2 hours and take you around the city’s key points of historical interest.
 If you prefer to explore the area at your own pace, download one of our free audio guides.
 Choose from the World Heritage Site Audio Tour, which takes you on a route around Bath’s museums, or Follow in the Footsteps of Jane Austen.
 You might also be interested in our free Bath Movie Map, which guides you around the different areas of the city that have been used as television and film locations.